-The Department of Education has processes in place to manage the needs of children who suffer from allergies and asthma.
+The Department has processes in place in Tasmanian Government schools to manage the needs of children who experience allergies and asthma.

 Where to start